CANADA FX DEBT-Election jitters, oil slump weaken Canadian dollar

 that Conservative Prime Minister Stephen Harper's government

-would be ousted or reduced to a minority because of a late surge
+will be ousted or reduced to a minority amid a late surge by the

 If elected, the Liberals, led by Justin Trudeau, plan to run